MarineEvoEcoLab/Lab_Website/content/authors/admin/_index.md

 - Principal Investigators
 ---

-Jonathan Puritz is an assistant professor of marine evolution at the University of Rhode Island.
+Jonathan Puritz is an associate professor of marine evolution at the University of Rhode Island.
 His uses molecular tools to understand the ecological and evolutionary processes of marine populations.
 Currently, his research focuses on using next-generation sequencing and genomics to understand how human populations affect connectivity and evolution in the ocean.
 He studies a variety of organisms, from oysters to sea stars.